 Can I Choose Laser Microdiscectomy?

 Laser microdiscectomy is an even less invasive technique that eliminates the need for any incision.
 Instead of removing the disc material with a scalpel, Dr. Skovrlj inserts a needle into the problem area and uses a laser to the ruptured section of your disc away.

 Using a laser is both more cost-effective and causes less trauma to your body.
 Following a thorough physical exam and review of your medical history, Dr. Skovrlj determines if the procedure is right for you.

 If you’re suffering from lower back pain and more conservative treatment methods haven’t relieved your symptoms, you may require a minimally invasive lumbar microdiscectomy surgery.
-Contact the spine specialists at NU-Spine today to schedule your initial consultation.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact the spine specialists at NU-Spine today to schedule your initial consultation.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey